dmalicia/dm-terraform/README.md

       when_modified: ["../frontend/aws_autoscale/*.terraform", "../frontend/bootstrap/*", "*.tf", "*.tfvars"]
     workspace: euro
 ```
-After this when you have the VIP you can add an external endpoint in Google Cloud External Load Balancer IP
+After this when you have the VIP you can add an external endpoint in Google Cloud External Load Balancer IP.

 # Todo